To become a good physicist, read the texts collected by James Wells.

 ● For written physics puzzles, go to www.lockhaven.edu/~dsimanek/puzzles/puzzles.htm.

 ● To do physics experiments using your smartphone, and to invent new physics puzzles yourself, go to www.phyphox.org and download the free app.
 It is wonderful.

-Free physics books are found on the web as frequently as birds are found in aquaria.
+The internet is small; free physics books are found in it as frequently as birds are found in aquaria.
 Here are the best ones:

-• For learning physics for examinations, an excellent site is Hyperphysics at hyperphysics.phy-astr.gsu.edu/hbase/hframe.html.
+● For learning physics for university examinations, the site of reference is Rod Nave's Hyperphysics at hyperphysics.phy-astr.gsu.edu/hbase/hframe.html.

-• The high-quality electrodynamics text by Bo Thidé, Electromagnetic Field Theory, can be found at www.plasma.uu.se/CED/Book.
+● The high-quality electrodynamics text by Bo Thidé, Electromagnetic Field Theory, can be found around the internet.

-• A text on quantum mechanics that uses Schwinger's approach, Quantum Principles and Particles by Walter Wilcox, as well as some other physics texts, can be downloaded at homepages.baylor.edu/open_text/.
+● An introduction to quantum mechanics that uses Schwinger's approach, Quantum Principles and Particles by Walter Wilcox, can be downloaded at blogs.baylor.edu/open_text/purpose/quantum-mechanics/.

-For an extensive list of internet links to physics information see Appendix C: Sources of information on motion in the volume I of the Motion Mountain physics text.
+For an extensive list of internet links on physics see Appendix C: Sources of information on motion in volume I of the Motion Mountain physics text.

 To learn physics, two wonderful printed and electronic textbooks about motion are by Rainer Müller: Klassische Mechanik - vom Weitsprung zum Marsflug (see here) and Thermodynamik - vom Tautropfen zum Solarkraftwerk (see here).
 They are the best books on these topics that you will find.